 - To improve practice by sharing final report with bereaved relatives, disabled people and campaigners, academics and the media, and those with a duty to investigate and prevent deaths.

 In July 2013 Connor Sparrowhawk, a learning disabled 18 year old with epilepsy, drowned in a bath in an NHS hospital.
 The trust responsible, Southern Health NHS Foundation Trust, claimed his death was due to natural causes.

 This is not uncommon.
 The 1.14million learning disabled people in the UK die on average 24 years prematurely and their deaths are often ignored by society, the media and the NHS.

 Throughout this fellowship I hoped to look at whether families were involved in the investigation of the deaths of learning disabled people, if they were how that happened, and if they were not what other options were available to them.

 I used this site to support my work and to document my progress.
 I incorporated a focus on advocacy, activism, deinstitutionalisation and legal redress as mechanisms of support for bereaved relatives, and methods of improving care and patient safety for people with a learning disability.

 Who am I?

 I am George.
-I have worked as a family representative and advocate on a number of independent investigations and reviews into deaths in healthcare provision, and am volunteer campaign manager for JusticeforLB (the campaign seeking accountability following Connor’s death).
+I have worked as a family representative and advocate on a number of independent investigations and reviews into deaths in healthcare provision, and was volunteer campaign manager for JusticeforLB (the campaign seeking accountability following Connor’s death).